jkjk822/csc253/Ruby_C-Extension/report.md

 ## Results

+*Tests were done on my home computer.
+After a quick look at a CSUG runs, it seems that the Hashes/s might be different, but the ratios between implementations should hold.*

 *Hashes per second were calculated by dividing 1 million (the number of hashes done) by the total time taken as given by `Ruby::Benchmark`, averaged across three runs.*